lachhebo/dedukti-editor/README.md

 atom.config.set('core.debugLSP', true)
 ```

-Reload the window and you should see all the messages.
+Reload the window and you should see every messages.